PolinaTolkachova/golf-app-live-scoring-backend/docs/userStoriesEn.md

 ## Administrator Stories

-### 1. View Players' Profiles
+### 1. View Players
 - **User Story:**
-    - As an administrator, I want to view players' profiles.
+    - As an administrator, I want to view players.
 - **Acceptance Criteria:**
     - Access to a players page is available.
     - View all registered players.

-### 2. Manage Players' Profiles
+### 2. Manage Players
 - **User Story:**
-    - As an administrator, I want to manage players' profiles.
+    - As an administrator, I want to manage players.
 - **Acceptance Criteria:**
     - Access to an edit player page is available.
     - Add, edit, and remove players.

-### 3. Manage Players
+### 3. Manage Players for tournaments
 - **User Story:**
     - As an administrator, I want to manage players for tournaments.
 - **Acceptance Criteria:**